malgo-slota/e-commerce-app/README.md

 For now, users are be able to:

-- view the optimal mobile layout
+- view the optimal mobile and desktop layout
 - view login and register page
+- view 404 page
 - add items to cart
 - display cart page
 - display single product page with details
 - display all products, search products by category or by search results
+- proceed to checkout/shipping pages

 Continued development

-- for mobile

 - basic animations
 - loading screen
 - remove from cart option
 - increasing or decreasing quantity for items in cart
 - concat products with the same id in cart
 - user authentication and authorization
 - email invoking
+- checkout/shipping form validations
-    - proceed to checkout, checkout/shipping/payments page
+- summary page
 - profile page with history of orders
 - accessibility improvements
 - refactor styling

-- desktop version of the app

 ## Build with

 ![image](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)